SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at New York University College of Dentistry discussed a wide range of topics, including ethical dilemmas, study habits, future career plans, and personal interests.
-While some mentioned unique questions like language translations and the effectiveness of endodontists, the variety of questions reflected a mix of standard interview queries and personal inquiries.
+Students said most interesting question asked at New York University College of Dentistry discussed a wide range of topics, including ethical dilemmas, future career plans, personal motivations for dentistry, and experiences with patient care.
+The interview format may have been an MMI (Multiple Mini Interview) given the variety of questions, and respondents may have been subject to a nondisclosure agreement based on the diverse nature of inquiries.

 What was the most difficult question?